 It includes:

-- editorial reader commentary
+- editorial as well as reader commentary

 - simple style sheet detailing word and style choices, lists of characters, and world elements in an expandable format, shared on a Google Doc